 Read this page in combination with the guidance for EU, Switzerland, Norway, Iceland and Liechtenstein

 The authoritative source for market regulations in Iceland is the Icelandic government.
 This guidance links to official sources in Iceland wherever possible.

 If you are a UK business offering services in Iceland, you will need to follow Iceland’s regulations about:

 - getting authorisations or licences to provide a service

 - EEA nationality requirements which could prevent you from providing services in some sectors

 The Iceland e-government portal for service providers can help you to:

 - find out about providing services in Iceland

 Consider appointing an English-speaking lawyer in Iceland to help you comply with specific regulations.

-To find out if these apply to you, contact the appropriate competent authority.
+To find out if EEA nationality requirements apply to you, contact the appropriate competent authority.